What Is a Short Story?

 Sinclair Ross’s The Painted Door is written in the third-person narrative but is mostly limited to the wife’s perspective, Ann.
 As a result, the ending comes as a complete surprise because all of the story’s information is limited to Ann’s experiences.
 Had the author included her husband’s perspective, it would have changed the tone and outcome of the story altogether.

-When starting a short story, you might not have every detail set up yet, which is normal and expected.
+When starting a short story, you may not have every detail set up yet, which is normal and expected.
 However, you will need some conflict to arise at some point in the story.
 Without conflict, you probably will not have much to do with your story.

 6. The Hook